Port Said Stadium riot: Alleged political involvement

-Following the incident, anti-government political activists accused the ruling Supreme Council of the Armed Forces (SCAF) and remnants of the old regime still in positions of power, asserting that the events were of a "counter-revolutionary" nature.
-Activists cited a rise in crime levels in the week leading up to the event as evidence that the violence had been organized (in Cairo and Helwan: two bank robberies and the heist of an armored vehicle transporting money.
-In Sharm el-Sheikh: an armed robbery in a currency exchange led to the murder of a French tourist).
+Following the incident, anti-government political activists accused the ruling SCAF and remnants of the old regime still in positions of power, asserting that the events were of a "counter-revolutionary" nature.
+Activists cited a rise in crime levels in the week leading up to the event as evidence that the violence had been organized: in Cairo and Helwan, there were two bank robberies and the heist of an armored vehicle transporting money, and, in Sharm el-Sheikh, an armed robbery in a currency exchange which led to the murder of a French tourist.

 The violence in Port Said took place on the eve of the first anniversary of what later became known as "the battle of the camel", when armed thugs stormed protesters in Tahrir Square on camel-back.
-This was seen by activists as a last-ditch effort by the ruling party to assert control and spread fear of chaos (Hosni Mubarak, the Egyptian president at the time, having warned, in a televised speech on 1 February 2011, of "chaos" if he was to step down).
+This was seen by activists as a last-ditch effort by the ruling party to assert control and spread fear of chaos, as Hosni Mubarak, the Egyptian president at the time, had warned in a televised speech on 1 February, 2011, of "chaos" if he was to step down.

 People who attended the game stated that, in contrast with standard procedures, no security searches were conducted at the stadium entrances, allowing makeshift weapons to be smuggled in.
 Eyewitnesses claimed that the attending security personnel took no action to prevent or mitigate the clashes.
 There were other claims that the gates of the stadium were locked shut, trapping the minority Al-Ahly supporters inside.

 Al-Ahly ultras claim that they were specifically targeted, given their vocal, highly televised calls for the SCAF to step down, as well as their open mockery of the previous regime and the SCAF.
 The ultras were one of the largest organized bodies of resistance in street protests after the absence of the Muslim Brotherhood following parliamentary elections.